qavajs/qavajs.github.io/versioned_docs/version-2x/Steps/playwright.md

         trace: {
             event: ['onFail'], // Events to save trace.
 Possible value onFail or afterScenario
             dir: 'dirToStoreTraces', // Dir to store traces.
 Default - traces/
-            attach: true, // Whether trace need to be attached to cucumber report.
+            attach: true, // Whether trace needs to be attached to the cucumber report.
 Default - false
             screenshots: true, // Whether to capture screenshots during tracing.
 Screenshots are used to build a timeline preview.
 Default - true
             snapshots: true, // Whether to capture DOM and network activity }